 department and medical fields.
-Maxillofacial nurses mainly collaborate with oral and maxillofacial surgeons, dentists, orthodontists, and speech therapists, while nurses in medical fields work with physicians from various specialties, pharmacists, physical therapists, and other healthcare professionals.
+Maxillofacial nurses mainly collaborate with oral and maxillofacial dentists, orthodontists, and speech therapists, while nurses in medical fields work with physicians from various specialties, pharmacists, physical therapists. and other healthcare professionals.

 Specialized education and interdisciplinary collaboration optimize nursing performance and improve patient outcomes in the maxillofacial field.
-Healthcare organizations should recognize these differences to provide comprehensive and specialized care.
-Continuous professional development is necessary to maintain competence in this specialized field.
+Healthcare organizations should recognize these differences to provide comprehensive specialized Continuous professional care. development is necessary to maintain competence in this specialized field.